ChromiaProject/vector-db-extension/README.md

       vector_db_extension:
         dimensions: 300 # Set number of dimensions to use
         max_vectors: 10 # Optional: Limits the search results.
 Default if not set is 10.
+        store_batch_size: 300 # Optional: Set the size of each batch inserted into database.
+Just for optimization while inserting.
 ```

 And make sure you deploy your chain to a container with the extension supported.